Twitter abuse victims fear Musk's plans, but may not quit – KION546

 They fear that a more hands-off approach to policing the platform will embolden purveyors of hate speech, bullying and disinformation to ratchet up their bad behavior — a possibility Musk has done little to dispel.

 Yet even those who have faced extreme harassment on Twitter say they are unlikely to quit the platform.
-Despite the negative psychological toll, they still place a high value on Twitter as a place to express their views and engage with others.
+Despite the negative psychological toll, they value Twitter as a diverse forum to express their views and engage with others.

 Renee Bracey Sherman, a biracial abortion rights advocate, endures a steady stream of predictable criticism on Twitter and, occasionally, an eruption of vile tweets: messages calling for her death, photos of aborted fetuses and, recently, her likeness photo-shopped as a Nazi.